grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 ### They arrive at the dock

 They had to squeeze the _Prospect_ over two more shallow spots before Sturmey finally turned them out into a somewhat larger channel --- maybe twice the width of the _Prospect's_ beam.
 This channel was consistently deeper and there was more commercial traffic on the water.
-Sturmey steamed the _Prospect_ up this channel for another mile, picking his way through a number of places where the channel branched left or right.
+Sturmey steamed the _Prospect_ up this channel for another mile or so, picking his way through a number of places where the channel branched left or right.
 The structures along the channel got larger and larger, and the traffic on the water thinned out as they moved into a part of the city that had less day-to-day trading and was more focused on storage and warehouses.
 The structures here tended to be large flat platforms, open on the side.
 Some had roofs built over them and some did not.
 Some were stacked high with cargo waiting on a ship to be loaded onto, and others were cleared waiting for a ship to come in.
 The platforms either had one side set with a row of docking pylons, or were connected to rickety piers of weathered and gray wood that extended out from the platforms into small bays that were left free of construction so that bigger ships would have enough room to maneuver in them.
 Many of these piers had ships of various sizes moored up against them.
 There only a few people about though, since this area was far more heavily populated with cargo than people.

 Finally Sturmey pointed to a bay off their port side while looking through the binoculars.
 He turned the _Prospect_ into the bay and Hemi could see through his own binoculars that the third dock in from the channel had a small hand-lettered sign with a dock number that matched the one on the paper he had shown to Sturmey.
 As Sturmey and Bastian worked to bring the boat alongside the dock, Hemi got on the PA and asked Chips and Owen to meet him on the deck.
 The three of them brought big docking hawsers up from the cargo hold and secured them to cleats on the deck.
 Owen made a daring leap from the handholds on the side of the _Prospect_ to the dock over the sloshing water in the closing gap.
 Hemi and Chips tossed the lines over to him so he could secure them around the docking pylons.